-The Governing Body meet monthly and minutes are recorded.
+The Governing Body meet during the year and minutes are recorded.

-Supporting Governors information is offered in the side of the page.
+Supporting Governors information is offered at the side of the page.

 Chair: Mr Phil Harris-Bridge